Bookkeeping: History

 The origin of book-keeping is lost in obscurity, but recent research indicates that methods of keeping accounts have existed from the remotest times of human life in cities.
-Babylonian records written with styli on small slabs of clay have been found dating to 2600 BCE.
+Babylonian records written with styli on small slabs of clay have been found dating to 2600 BC.
 Mesopotamian bookkeepers kept records on clay tablets that may date back as far as 7,000 years.
 Use of the modern double entry bookkeeping system was described by Luca Pacioli in 1494.

 The term "waste book" was used in colonial America, referring to the documenting of daily transactions of receipts and expenditures.
 Records were made in chronological order, and for temporary use only.
 Daily records were then transferred to a daybook or account ledger to balance the accounts and to create a permanent journal; then the waste book could be discarded, hence the name.

 Process

 The primary purpose of bookkeeping is to record the financial effects of transactions.
 An important difference between a manual and an electronic accounting system is the former's latency between the recording of a financial transaction and its posting in the relevant account.
 This delay, which is absent in electronic accounting systems due to nearly instantaneous posting to relevant accounts, is characteristic of manual systems, and gave rise to the primary books of accounts—cash book, purchase book, sales book, etc.—for immediately documenting a financial transaction.

 In the normal course of business, a document is produced each time a transaction occurs.
 Sales and purchases usually have invoices or receipts.
-Deposit slips are produced when lodgements (deposits) are made to a bank account.
-Checks (spelled "cheques" in the UK and several other countries) are written to pay money out of the account.
+Historically, deposit slips were produced when lodgements (deposits) were made to a bank account; and checks (spelled "cheques" in the UK and several other countries) were written to pay money out of the account.
+Nowadays such transactions are mostly made electronically.
 Bookkeeping first involves recording the details of all of these source documents into multi-column journals (also known as books of first entry or daybooks).
 For example, all credit sales are recorded in the sales journal; all cash payments are recorded in the cash payments journal.
 Each column in a journal normally corresponds to an account.
 In the single entry system, each transaction is recorded only once.
 Most individuals who balance their check-book each month are using such a system, and most personal-finance software follows this approach.